 I am a researcher in the 3D Computer Graphics area.
 My research plans focus on developing high level 3D geometrical models to manipulate virtual contents.
 I am especially interested in using 3D models to help the comprehension of complex phenomenon.

-I am performing my research in CG as a member of the Imagine team, a join team of Inria Grenoble and Laboratoire Jean Kuntzmann (LJK), CNRS, and as a member of CPE Lyon.
+I am a member of the STREAM team from the LIX (Laboratoire d'Informatique de l'X) - CNRS.
 I am also a member of the Hevea project in collaboration with Institut Camille Jordan, GIPSA Lab and LJK on complex mathematical surface visualization.
-I am a former member of the Lawrence Berkeley National Lab (LBNL) on medical data visualization.
+I am a former member of Inria Grenoble (IMAGINE research team) and LJK (Laboratoire Jean Kuntzmann), as well as being previously member of the Lawrence Berkeley National Lab (LBNL) on medical data visualization.

 I have applied 3D models for Content Creation, Animation and Visualization.